Helsingør railway station

+The station opened in 1863 and was moved to its current location in 1891.
+The second and current station building was designed by architect Niels Peder Christian Holsøe in collaboration with architect Heinrich Wenck in a Neo-Renaissance style.
+It was listed in 1990.

 History

 The first railway station in Helsingør was built in 1863 as the terminus of the North Line from Copenhagen to Helsingør by way of Hillerød in 1863.
+The first station was located further inland near the intersection of the current streets Kongevejen and Trækbanen.
+From the station, a railway line connected to the harbor and shipyard, allowing for transport of rail freight to continue with horse-drawn freight wagons, hence the name of the street Trækbanen.
+Passengers who wanted to continue down to the city and the port, on the other hand, had the choice between walking or being transported by ordinary horse-drawn carriage.

-In 1891, the station was moved to its current location close to the harbour in order to provide easier access to the ferries to Helsingborg in Sweden.
+Over time, however, the location of the first station was impractical for the harbor and ship traffic, and in 1891, the station was moved to its current location close to the harbour in order to provide easier access to the ferries to Helsingborg in Sweden.
 The current station was inaugurated on 24 October 1891.

 In 1897, Helsingør station also became the terminus of the new Coast Line, a more direct railway line between Copenhagen and Helsingør along the coast of the Øresund.
 From 1908, all trains on the Hornbæk Line (opened in 1906) were continued from Grønnehave station in the northern part of the city to Helsingør station, arriving and departing from a special railway halt in the street next to the station building.

 Architecture

 Formerly located on a sea bed, this station building rests on 1,600 poles embedded into the ground.
 It was designed by architect Niels Peder Christian Holsøe in collaboration with Heinrich Wenck in a Neo-Renaissance style locally known as Rosenborg Style after Rosenborg Castle in Copenhagen.
 It imitates Christian IV's Dutch Renaissance-style buildings from the first half of the 17th century and is characterized by red brickwork combined with sandstone ornamentation Dutch gables and an abundance of turrets with copper-clad spires.

 The main entrance is flanked by marble columns.
 The room facing the sea, which now houses a restaurant, originally served as private chambers for the royal family.

 In 1984, DSB embarked on a comprehensive restoration of the station building.
 It included new tiles in the original patterns on floors and exposure and restoration of the original decorations on walls and ceilings.
 The work was completed in 1987, and the main building including the platform roofs was listed in 1990.

+In 1991, a new terminal building for the Helsingør ferry terminal was inaugurated adjacent to the old station building from 1891.
+The ferry terminal is decorated by the Danish artist Bjørn Nørgaard.